|

 saw himself as a servant to the Lord.
 Paul was a number of things.

-He was a Christian, an apostle, a preach and teacher, and a fellow
+He was a Christian, an apostle, a preacher and teacher, and a

 the foundational thought that Paul had about himself was that he was a